Male prostitution in Bangladesh: Laws and Penal Code

 The scope of Section 377 includes any kind of penetration.
 This means that all homosexual acts are punishable by up to life imprisonment.
 The same goes for heterosexual acts not relevant to natural reproduction, such as anal penetration and fellatio.

 While homosexual acts are criminal in Bangladesh, there is a certain level of tolerance for non-heterosexual relationships as long as they remain private.
 Bangladeshi men and women are expected to maintain heteronormative relationships in public.

 Terminology

 A good portion of Bangladeshi male sex workers consider themselves kothis.
-The term kothi refers to a feminized man who enjoy sex as if he were women.
+The term kothi refers to a feminized man who enjoy sex as if he were a woman.
 Kothis predominate the male commercial sex industry in Bangladesh, while a majority of commercial sex clients are considered pantis.
 A panti is a term used for gender conforming men who prefer penetrating other men during sex (typically kothis).
 The term giraya is also used for male sex workers, but focuses on men who behave and appear traditionally masculine, as opposed to more feminine kothis.